santisq/PowerShellKusto/docs/en-US/Invoke-KustoIngestFromStorage.md

 > [!NOTE]
 >
-> The reason `multijson` format instead of `json` format is used in this example is because a Json Array is considered as
+> The reason `multijson` format instead of `json` is used in this example is because a Json Array is considered as
 > `multijson` whereas _JSON Lines_ corresponds to the `json` format.
 See [__The JSON format__](https://learn.microsoft.com/en-us/azure/data-explorer/ingest-json-formats?tabs=kusto-query-language#the-json-format) for more details.

 {{ Add example description here }}